Johann Christoph Andreas Mayer

 Johann Christophe Andreas Mayer (8 December 1747 – 5 November 1801) was a German anatomist.

 Mayer worked in Berlin and later Frankfurt.
 In 1788, he was the first European to recognize that fingerprints were unique to each individual.

-His 1779 work Anatomische-Physiologische Abhandlung vom Gehirn, Rückmark, und Ursprung der Nerven mistakenly referred to the hippocampus as "hippopotamus", an error that was adopted by German anatomists in the following decades.
+His 1779 work Anatomische-Physiologische Abhandlung vom Gehirn, Rückmark, und Ursprung der Nerven mistakenly referred to the hippocampus as "hippopotamus" in reference to the digitations of the anterior part of the hippocampus.
+This terminology was adopted by German anatomists in the following decades.